slesareva-gala/forCodePen/README.md

 ![the idea of level gauges](https://github.com/slesareva-gala/gittest/blob/master/levelgaugexy_ua.png "level gauges for x and y indices")

 ## 1. Strips for displaying index level gauges
-this is the space between the boundaries of a pair of block elements \<div\>:
+This is the space between the boundaries of a pair of block elements \<div\>:
 ```html
 <div id="base"><div id="work"></div></div>
 ```